Aenariss/DIP/README.md

 - ``excel/`` -- contains abstract, poster and the thumbnail for the Excel@FIT student conference
 - ``sep/`` -- contains first part of the thesis and presentation for semestral project

-To run in a virtual machine, you will need to use VMWare (tested also on Virtual Box, **DOES NOT WORK**) with nested virtualizaiton enabled (since DNS server uses docker)
+To run in a virtual machine, you will need to use virtualization software that supports nested virtualization since the evaluation includes a DNS server that  uses docker (I tested it on Virtual Box, **DOES NOT WORK**).
-If you are using the included OVF image of virtual machine, use preferrably VMWare workstation, I tested it works there.
+If you are using the included OVF image of virtual machine, use preferrably VMWare Workstation Pro, I tested that it works there.
 The default account is ``user`` with password ``user``.